wassname/discovering_latent_knowledge/mjc_notes.md

 - [ ] maybe I can use my intervention as an importance matrix for the VAE loss?
 - [ ] maybe I can do that codebook VAE?
 How big?

+Wait I'm calibrating on the positive vs negative.... so yes my intervention will flip it.
+But it's not on truth or lie or deception!

 OK I can't load all my hs into mem, that's not ideal....

 and I tried the mean diff intervention since eluther like it, but the truthfull llama one seems broken